 When focusing on restoring rainforest and linking fragments, Mitsinjo selects its tree species according to various criteria.
 One of them is their preference by seed dispersers such as birds, fruit bats or lemurs.
 When attracted by the fruit of planted trees, they will bring the seeds of more species in their faeces and thus help the forest coming back.

 Employing up to a 100 people during plantation campaigns, Mitsinjo is not only a major job provider, but also helps improving livelihoods.
 Forest restoration directly leads to increased retention of water and reduced soil erosion, both vital for better agricultural performance.
 Accompanying activities include the promotion of agroforestry and mixed plantations where native forest trees and crops can mutually thrive.

 Together with its partner organisations, Mitsinjo has planted more than one million rainforest trees, but is now bereft of reaping the financial benefits.
 This is especially hard for the local population, who had put their hopes into direct income from carbon credits.
 As these developments risk to compromise both human livelihoods and conservation success already achieved, Mitsinjo now increasingly targets the voluntary carbon market to compensate financial loss.

 The Manondroala project, our collaboration with the Finnish Association of Nature Conservation in 2012-2017, has helped understand forest dynamics and capitalize on the achievements of our previous reforestation campaign under the project “Tetik’asa Mampody Savoka” (TAMS).

-We also offer our visitors to contribute to offsetting their carbon footprint through the plantation of a tree from one of our nurseries.You might contribute financially or take a tour with our staff and plant the tree with your own hands.
+We also offer our visitors the possibility to contribute to offsetting their carbon footprint through the plantation of a tree from one of our nurseries.You might contribute financially or take a tour with our staff and plant the tree with your own hands.